kyma-project/eventing-auth-manager/README.md

 # Eventing Auth Manager

-Eventing Auth Manager is a central component that is deployed in Kyma Control Plane.
-The component manages applications in the SAP Cloud Identity Services - Identity Authentication (IAS) by creating and deleting them based on the creation or deletion of a managed Kyma runtime.
+Eventing Auth Manager is a central component that is deployed in Kyma Control Plane (KCP).
+The component manages applications in the SAP Cloud Identity Services - Identity Authentication by creating and deleting them based on the creation or deletion of a managed Kyma runtime.

 For more information, see the [`/contributor`](./docs/contributor) folder.